rambastola/UPC-reader/README.md

 # UPC-reader
-Checks if user input is a valid UPC number then if valid, converts it to its binary.
+Checks if user input is a 12 digits valid UPC number then converts it to its binary. using turtle modulus, it draws a barcode for the UPC number.